You Don't Own Me: Impact

-Grace version
+Saygrace version

-The song was covered by Australian singer and songwriter Grace, and was released as her debut single.
+In 2015, the song was recorded by Australian singer Grace and was released as her debut single.
 It features American rapper G-Eazy.
 Grace's version was produced by Quincy Jones, who also produced the original recording by Lesley Gore, and Parker Ighile.
-It was released on March 17, 2015, one month after Lesley Gore's death, and peaked at number one on the ARIA Charts, later being certified 3× Platinum by the ARIA.
-The song was also a success in New Zealand, peaking at number five for two consecutive weeks, and in the United Kingdom, peaking at number four.
+It was released on March 17, 2015, one month after Gore's death, and peaked at number 1 on the ARIA Charts, later being certified 3× Platinum by the ARIA.
+The song was also a success in New Zealand, peaking at number 5 for two consecutive weeks, and in the United Kingdom, peaking at number 4.

+The song was released worldwide on August 17, 2015.
+It grew to prominence in the UK when it was used in the 2015 House of Fraser Christmas advert.
+It was also performed by The X Factor contestant Lauren Murray in 2015 and Matt Terry in 2016.
+The increased exposure for the song helped it rise to a peak of number 4 on the UK Singles Chart.

-In an interview with House of Fraser, Grace said, "[Quincy Jones] told me how the song came out during the feminist movement and how it was such a strong statement.
+In an interview with House of Fraser, Grace said, "Quincy Jones told me how the song came out during the feminist movement and how it was such a strong statement.
 I loved the song, started researching Lesley Gore and fell in love with her as an artist.
 [You Don't Own Me] really inspired me."